akmehta1700/spring-boot-example/README.md

 ## Building and running locally
 Once you clone the project to your local system, you can build and test locally by running:

-`mvn clean test` - for unit testing
+`mvn clean test` - for unit testing.

 `mvn clean package` - to compile a *jar executable which you can run locally